jarekratajski/yamandel/README.md

  time of asm calculations:2895857

-I have analyzed what gcc is producing and  realized that although it is using SSE and AVX instructions it almost uses scalar operations (no real vectorization).
+I have analyzed what gcc is producing and  realized that although it is using SSE and AVX instructions it almost only uses scalar operations (no real vectorization).
 This is disappointment.
 Maybe I did sth wrong (yet another switch?).

 My assembly code is naive translation of c code.
 I tried to use some vectorization but it did not really work